Teaching Your Children About God’s Appointed Times | Sukkot

 - Give an offering.
 Another way to honor the Lord and remember His provision is to give an offering.
 Sowing into spiritually rich soil during appointed times provides a return of a hundred, sixty, or thirtyfold.
 When teaching your children about Sukkot by giving an offering, you are also teaching them biblical finance principles.

 - Do a craft.
 Kids love crafts.
-They help children better retain and understand the concept that are being taught.
+They help children better retain and understand the concepts that are being taught.
 A fun craft you can do with your children during Sukkot is to make a candy sukkah.
 Much like a gingerbread house, a candy sukkah allows your children to have fun building a structure out of candy, frosting, and graham crackers.
 Get this craft and more here.

 7 Scriptures on Sukkot

-Here are scriptures that you and your family can read, discuss, and pray to help your kids better understand this appointed time.
+Here are scriptures you and your family can read, discuss, and pray to help your kids better understand this appointed time.

-- “For the Lord will be your confidence, and will keep your foot from being caught.”—Proverbs 3:26
+- “For the Lord will be your confidence, and will keep your foot from being caught.” —Proverbs 3:26

-- “Surely goodness and mercy shall follow me all the days of my life; and I will dwell in the house of the Lord forever.”—Psalm 23:6
+- “Surely goodness and mercy shall follow me all the days of my life; and I will dwell in the house of the Lord forever.” —Psalm 23:6

-- “Honor the Lord with your possessions, and with the firstfruits of all your increase; so your barns will be filled with plenty, and your vats will overflow with new wine.”—Proverbs 3:9-10
+- “Honor the Lord with your possessions, and with the firstfruits of all your increase; so your barns will be filled with plenty, and your vats will overflow with new wine.” —Proverbs 3:9-10

-- “For the Lord God is a sun and shield; the Lord will give grace and glory; no good thing will He withhold from those who walk uprightly.”—Psalm 84:11
+- “For the Lord God is a sun and shield; the Lord will give grace and glory; no good thing will He withhold from those who walk uprightly.” —Psalm 84:11

-- “Then you shall dwell in the land that I gave to your fathers; you shall be My people, and I will be your God.”—Ezekiel 36:28
+- “Then you shall dwell in the land that I gave to your fathers; you shall be My people, and I will be your God.” —Ezekiel 36:28

 - “‘God is not a man, that He should lie, nor a son of man, that He should repent.
 Has He said, and will He not do?
-Or has He spoken, and will He not make it good?’”—Numbers 23:19
+Or has He spoken, and will He not make it good?’” —Numbers 23:19

 - “‘You shall keep it as a feast to the Lord for seven days in the year.
 It shall be a statute forever in your generations.
 You shall celebrate it in the seventh month.
 You shall dwell in booths for seven days.
-All who are native Israelites shall dwell in booths, that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the Lord your God.’”—Leviticus 23:41-43
+All who are native Israelites shall dwell in booths, that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the Lord your God.’” —Leviticus 23:41-43

 Takeaway